chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 $python3 setup.py
 $python2 setup.py # if you are using python2
 ```
-By the way, this script also applies to Python virtual env.
+This script also applies to Python virtual env.
 ### module usage

 The generic module utilizes existing fortimanager plugin to encapsulate data to request FortiManager device.
 In specific, one request includes the following payload skeleton: